How to Choose a Flattering Kimono Jacket and Other Style Over 50 Tips

 Kimono jackets come in various shapes, sizes and lengths, making them versatile accent pieces.
 Keep these ideas in mind so they add an alluring touch to your style that flatters your figure and enhances your look.

-An Essential Wardrobe Component for Style Over 50
+An Essential Wardrobe Component for Style Over 50 – The Kimono Jacket!

 The kimono jacket has earned a bad reputation with some women.
 They judge these flowing garments as large and shapeless, meant to hide a woman’s shape.